How to Set & Achieve Goals of a Business

 It could be a focus on becoming environmentally friendly or concentrating on improving customer service.
 You might seek to become better organized to give you more time with your loved ones.
 The fact is that your business’ success must be defined by you – the owner!
 With this in mind, you’ll be better equipped to create the goals of a business.

 Read about BIG’s Top 5 Tips for the Small Business Owner.

 Why Do You Need to Set Goals of a Business

 You have a vision statement (if not, learn how to write a vision statement).
 You have a mission statement.
 So why do you need business goals?
 Here are five ways that the goals of a business can help you launch into new realms of achievement.

-- Defining your business goals give you strategic direction and guide your focus.
+- Defining your business goals gives you strategic direction and guides your focus.
 It will help you make efficient business decisions, avoid unnecessary distractions, and focus your efforts on what matters to you.